The EdReform Portals: Embodying a Vision of Responsive Dissemination

 The Noisiness of Conventional Dissemination in Education

-The vast majority of the information that is transmitted to educators e.g., via web sites, listserves, reports, professional periodicals, and brochures regarding educational practices that research has identified as proven or promising is regarded by educators, we believe, as noise.
+The vast majority of the information that is transmitted to educators e.g., via web sites, listserves, reports, professional periodicals, help from essays writers and brochures regarding educational practices that research has identified as proven or promising is regarded by educators, we believe, as noise.
 Educators may regard information on an effective educational practice as noise if any one of the following conditions apply: